A-

 The cost of living in Mesquite affects the quality of life one can afford in this new location.
 It allows people to assess whether they can maintain their preferred lifestyle, including housing, leisure activities and dining options.
 Your total monthly expenditures can varry depending on the area, as well as many other factors.
 The cost of living in Mesquite is 109, which is 9% higher than the national average.
 Knowledge of the cost of living can help individuals make informed decisions about retirement savings, investments, and financial goals.

-Housing costs are a very significant part of the Mesquite cost of living index and generally encompass a large percentage of take-home income.
-Unfortunately, in this area, the housing costs for both homes and rentals were 26.8% more than the average city.
-This includes things like home and rent prices, mortgage rates and insurance.
+Housing costs are a major factor in the Mesquite cost of living index, and they often eat up a big chunk of your take-home pay.
+Unfortunately, in this area, housing expenses for both homeownership and rentals were 26.8% higher than what's typical in an average city.
+That includes the prices of homes and rents, as well as mortgage rates and insurance.

 What Do Locals Say About the Cost of Living in Mesquite?